Family & History

 1387

-The Mathier family is first mentioned in a document.
-Since then, more than 600 years of tradition and wine history have linked them to Salgesch, the largest wine-growing community in the Upper Valais.
+The Mathier family is mentioned in historical records for the first time.
+Since then, more than 600 years of tradition and winemaking history have linked them to Salgesch, the largest wine-growing community in the Upper Valais.

-Meinrad Mathier founds the first Mathier company.
-However, the roots of today’s successful Adrian & Diego Mathier Nouveau Salquenen AG wine estate were laid by Ferdinand Mathier, Diego Mathier’s great-grandfather.
-As a viticulture inspector, he understood the importance of soil composition, the special significance of the vineyard site and the Valais microclimate.
-He also recognizes the interplay and interdependence of these three crucial elements in viticulture.
-It is largely thanks to him that the Pinot Noir grape variety (today 70% of the vineyard area in Salgesch is planted with Pinot Noir grapes) and the time-honored Cornalin were cultivated in the best locations in Salgesch at a very early stage.
+Meinrad Mathier founded the first Mathier business.
+However, the roots of today’s successful winery, Adrian & Diego Mathier Nouveau Salquenen AG, were laid by Ferdinand Mathier, Diego Mathier’s great-grandfather.
+As a viticulture inspector, he had a deep understanding of the importance of soil composition, the special significance of the vineyard site, and the Valais microclimate.
+Furthermore, he recognized the interplay as well as the mutual dependence of these three crucial elements in viticulture.
+It is largely thanks to him that the Pinot Noir grape variety (today, 70% of the vineyard area in Salgesch is planted with Pinot Noir ) and the time-honored Cornalin were cultivated very early on in the best vineyards in Salgesch.

 1929